-In the past five years, our clean energy capacity-the measure of how much clean power our plants could produce-has grown ninefold, and investment followed a similar path.
+In the past five years, our clean energy capacity created by wind, solar, run-of-river and biomass plants has grown 93 percent, and investment followed a similar path.
 Credit Ontario's and Québec's wind and solar efforts for the lion's share of this accomplishment.
 Meanwhile, in British Columbia, run-of-river hydro might not be generating the most electrons in Canada, but it is by a wide margin generating the most jobs.
 The energy revolution isn't just about how and where we produce clean power.
 It's also about being innovative in how we use it.
 Although electric vehicles have not yet taken off in significant numbers in Canada, these are early days.
 As more models come available and charging infrastructure expands - and governments introduce and strengthen policies to support both - we anticipate electrified transportation powered by renewable energy sources will play a big role in Canada's energy shift.
-PRICE DROP: Solar-Power Equipment Prices Have Plunged 60 Percent in Canada Since 2009
+PRICE DROP: Solar-Power Equipment Prices Have Plunged 60 Percent in Canada Since 2009.